- What is the statutory authority for the grants program?

 Q: Does a building have to be “historic” to be eligible to apply for our grant program?

-A: In Florida, for a structure to be eligible for a Development Grant (for instance rehabilitation or restoration) is must be historically significant.
-Properties listing on the National Register of Historic Places or that have been designated as National Historic Landmarks would be considered highly competitive.
+A: In Florida, for a structure to be eligible for a Development Grant (for instance rehabilitation or restoration) it must be historically significant.
+Properties listed on the National Register of Historic Places or that have been designated as National Historic Landmarks would be considered highly competitive.
 However, there is no requirement of listing at the local or national level to be eligible for a historic preservation grant.

 Any work to be conducted on a property using grant assistance (both state and federal) must be carried out in conformance with the Secretary of the Interior’s Standards for Historic Preservation.
 Please see these standards and additional information at https://www.nps.gov/tps/standards.htm.

 Q: Can I get a grant to rehabilitate my home or business?

 A: Division of Historical Resources (DHR) grant funds are available only for non-profit organizations, state agencies (including universities), local governments, and units of local governments.
 Projects funded by the Historic Preservation Grants Program must serve the public interest, and must be accessible to the public.

 DHR grant funds are not available for properties owned by private individuals or for-profit corporations.

 If you are seeking funding assistance for your privately owned historic home, you may be eligible for tax reductions, low-interest loans, or grants available from the federal government, your city or county government, or private advocacy organizations such as the Florida Trust for Historic Preservation.

 Q: What types of projects are eligible for grant assistance?